hamadmarri/gamma-text-editor/README.md

 ### commander
 Commander is a plugin that collects all other plugins' commands\
 and make it easy and fast for the user to use those commands.\
-By pressing <Alt>, commander window is shown with search entry and\
+By pressing `<Alt>`, commander window is shown with search entry and\
 list of commands with their key bindings.
-Typing auto filter the\
+Typing in search auto filters the\
 commands and the very first command is selected.
-When hit Enter the command runs.\
+When hit Enter the command runs.

 Commands can be open file, close file, close all files, switch to file, zoom in,\
 maximize window, find and replace ....\
 basically any plugin exported its commands, commander will show theirs commands.

 Commander uses splay tree to store commands.
-It is a binary tree\
+It is a binary search tree\
 with splay featuer.
 Search in commands is fast.
 Also, recent used\
 commands are placed at top because of the splay operation.